Jahia/jcrestapi/README.md

     .disabled` property.
     - order of children is now properly maintained
     - it is now possible to filter children to retrieve by providing a list of accepted child node types concatenated by commas
+- v1.1.1:
+    - added support for prepared queries to the query endpoint.
+This is now the preferred way to use the query endpoint since prepared queries will still be available even when the query endpoint is disabled since they are considered "safe" by the administrator who deployed them.

 ### Implementation version history

 - v2.0.0: initial release